joshuaSweetkindSinger/table_io/README.md

 All pipes must begin with a SourceFile object at their "left edge" and must end with a SinkFile object at their "right edge".
 The SinkFile object is what commands the action.
 It has a run() method that triggers the pipe and begins pulling elements through it to be written to the SinkFile's output file.

+## Instantiable Classes
+The top-level instantiable classes are `DelimitedReader` and `DelimitedWriter`.

+## Installation
+There is no installation script needed.
+Just copy the table_io directory and all its contents as-is into your code-base.
+To use one of its instantiable classes in your code, simply ensure that your ruby $LOAD_PATH can find the `table_io` directory and then `require` the class's file.
+At the moment, the only instantiable classes are the delimited reader and writer classes, so the only meaningful require statement is the following: `require 'table_io/delimited_table_io/delimited_table_io'`.

 ## Usage